-Read on to learn more about key ways bad posture can aggravate your lumbar herniated disc:
+Read on to learn more about how poor posture can aggravate your symptoms from a lumbar herniated disc.

 See Avoid Back Injury with the Right Lifting Techniques

 Also, remember to lift within your limits—if a box feels too heavy for you to lift by yourself, it probably is too heavy.

 You may be surprised to learn that sitting places more stress on your spinal discs than standing.
 On top of this, most people tend to slouch forward when they sit at their desks for an extended period of time.
 In turn, this can overstretch your spinal ligaments and strain your herniated disc.